 - Loss of consciousness

-There are a number of ways you can get rid of nuisance Carpenter Bees on your property.
-Due to the potentially dangerous nature of bee stings, we strongly recommend hiring a professional to inspect and remove any nests.
+There are a number of ways you can get rid of nuisance Carpenter bees on your property.
+Due to the potentially dangerous nature of bee stings, we strongly recommend hiring a professional exterminator to inspect and remove any nests.

 Safeguard Pest Solutions is your best choice for quality, local bee removal services.
-We specialize in beehive removal and will council you how to prevent future infestations.
+We specialize in beehive removal and will advise you on how to prevent future infestations.
 We offer quality pest control solutions and reasonable rates.
-Call or contact us today at 231-903-0063 or firstname.lastname@example.org for a free consultation.
+Call or contact us today for a free consultation.